On Your Marks, Get Set, Go!

 Ersti-Magazin

-This text was first published in the Ersti-Magazin.
-This brochure contains several helpful tips for first-year students about beginning their studies and the current semester.
-You can also find out directly from students at the University of Bremen where they like to study on campus, what student life is like, and what activities they are involved in.
-The magazine is available in print on campus and online as a PDF (in German only).
+This text first appeared in the 2024/25 edition of the Ersti-Magazin.
+As a first-year student, the magazine can provide you with helpful tips for starting your degree and for the current semester.
+Find out first-hand from University of Bremen students where they like to study on campus, what their everyday student life is like, and what activities they are involved in.
+The latest edition of the magazine can be found in print on campus and can be downloaded online as a PDF (Download PDF, 3,94 MB, available in German only).